 New and improved technology has been an important source of productivity improvement and innovation for the last decade and will continue to be important over the coming years.
 New systems and new processes play a part too.
 However, they all require interaction with people.
 Organisational cultures can embrace and leverage such initiatives.
 Or, conversely, hold back and diminish the impact of those new initiatives.

-Download this new Insync Surveys paper, 5 ways to unleash the productivity and innovation within, to find out more about the important people dimensions and the cultural enablers of productivity improvements and innovation.
+Download below this Insync paper, 5 ways to unleash the productivity and innovation within, to find out more about the important people dimensions and the cultural enablers of productivity improvements and innovation.